NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 ### Run it with input and inspect the output

-Select a host to run the job, provide a different target as input and have a look on the output by clicking the hostname on the "Hosts" tab of the job.
+Select a host to run the job, provide a different target as input and have a look at the output by clicking the hostname on the "Hosts" tab of the job.